duchoud/ada-template-website/README.md

-# Wars and movies Data Story r
+# Wars and movies Data Story

 This git repository allows us to build the data story website associated with our ADA project.

 [Go to the website!](https://duchoud.github.io/war_and_movies/)